Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery: Abstract

 \section{Abstract}

 Predicting drug-target interactions (DTI) via reliable computational methods is an effective and efficient way to mitigate the enormous costs and time of the drug discovery process.
 Structure-based drug similarities and sequence-based target protein similarities are the commonly used information for DTI prediction.
 Among numerous computational methods, neighborhood-based chemogenomic approaches that leverage drug and target similarities to perform predictions directly are simple but promising ones.
-However, most existing similarity-based methods follow the transductive setting.
-These methods cannot directly generalize to unseen data because they should be re-built to predict the interactions for new arriving drugs, targets, or drug-target pairs.
-Besides, many similarity-based methods, especially neighborhood-based ones, cannot handle directly all three types of interaction prediction involving new drugs and/or new targets.
+However, existing similarity-based methods need to be re-trained to predict interactions for any new drugs or targets and cannot directly perform predictions for both new drugs, new targets, and new drug-target pairs.
 Furthermore, a large amount of missing (undetected) interactions in current DTI datasets hinders most DTI prediction methods.
-To address these issues, we propose a new method denoted as Weighted k Nearest Neighbor with Interaction Recovery (WkNNIR).
+To address these issues, we propose a new method denoted as Weighted k-Nearest Neighbor with Interaction Recovery (WkNNIR).
 Not only can WkNNIR estimate interactions of any new drugs and/or new targets without any need of re-training, but it can also recover missing interactions (false negatives).
-In addition, WkNNIR exploits local imbalance to promote the influence of more reliable similarities on the DTI prediction process.
+In addition, WkNNIR exploits local imbalance to promote the influence of more reliable similarities on the interaction recovery and prediction processes.
 We also propose a series of ensemble methods that employ diverse sampling strategies and could be coupled with WkNNIR as well as any other DTI prediction method to improve performance.
-Experimental results over four benchmark datasets demonstrate the effectiveness of our approaches in predicting drug-target interactions.
-Lastly, we confirm the practical prediction ability of proposed methods to discover reliable interactions that not reported in the original benchmark datasets.
+Experimental results over five benchmark datasets demonstrate the effectiveness of our approaches in predicting drug-target interactions.
+Lastly, we confirm the practical prediction ability of proposed methods to discover reliable interactions that were not reported in the original benchmark datasets.

 \keywords{Drug-target interactions \and Nearest neighbor \and Interaction recovery \and Local imbalance \and Ensemble learning}